run-time/sugarsugar/README.md

 # 🍭 SugarSugar API

-An easy to host, easy to use webservice to get your blood glucose data from Dexcom
+An easy to host, easy to use webservice to get and display your Dexcom CGM blood glucose data

 ---

 # [• &nbsp;• •• Live Demo •• •&nbsp; •](https://sugarsugar.vercel.app/)

+---

 ## 📊 API Endpoints